markfloryan/dmt2/courselogistics/index.md

 The syllabus for the course can be found [here](./syllabus.pdf).
 Most (but not all) of that information is summarized here.

+**Important Note: The syllabus linked above is for the Spring semester and has NOT been update for the summer session.
+The information in that document is correct UNLESS it is overriden here, in which case the information on this page should be taken as correct...**

 <a name="lectures"></a>Lectures
 ------------------------------------------